Cal Raleigh Player Props: Mariners vs. Cubs

 Cal Raleigh At The Plate

-- Raleigh is hitting .229 with three doubles, a home run and five walks.
+- Raleigh is hitting .250 with four doubles, a home run and five walks.

-- This year, Raleigh has totaled at least one hit in six of 10 games (60.0%), and had multiple hits twice.
+- Raleigh has picked up a hit in 63.6% of his 11 games this season, with more than one hit in 27.3% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.